toverainc/willow-autocorrect/README.md

 3) The command does what it does in Home Assistant.
 4) We give you the Home Assistant output and let you know we learned a new command.

-If the intent isn't matched and WAC doesn't have a prior successful intent match we don't do anything other than return "Sorry, I don't know that command".
+If the intent isn't matched and WAC doesn't have a prior successful intent match we don't do anything other than return "Sorry, I can't find that command".
 This is what you have today.

 Autolearn is a lifelong learner - even as you add entities, change their names, speak differently, etc.